kernsk/kernsk/README.md

 <ul>
   <li>🌏 I'm based in Seattle, Washington.
   <li>🤝 I’m aiming to collaborate on open source projects.</li>
-  <li>🧠 I’m currently learning more about AI Agents, as well as engaging in an Amazon full-stack developer course on coursera.</li>
+  <li>🧠 I’m currently learning more about AI Agents, as well as engaging in a Google Project Management professional certificate on coursera to demonstrate proficiency and flexibility through a recognized source.</li>
   <li>💬 Ask me about my project with Amazon, creating a microservice for Alexa that enabled people with speech and mobility impairments to interact with it, using hand gestures, powered by generative AI.</li>
 </ul>